sh33lz3bub/gettysburg-address/README.md

 by Abraham Lincoln
 ------------------

-Four score and seven years ago our father brought forth on this continent a new nation, concieved in liberty and dedicated to the proposition that all men are create equal.
+Four score and seven years ago our fathers brought forth on this continent a new nation, concieved in liberty and dedicated to the proposition that all men are create equal.

 Now we are engaged in a civil war, testing whether that nation, or any nation so concieved and so dedicated, can long endure.
 We are met on a great battlefield of that war.